Light Red Line (Bangkok): Phase II Taling Chan–Salaya Extension

-The western extension from Taling Chan to Salaya was originally planned to be tendered by September 2018 after receiving Thai Cabinet approval in July 2016.
-This was then delayed to the 2nd half of 2019.
-However, the tender has further been delayed until 2021 as the Transport Minister has requested the new Department of Railways to investigate conducting PPP tenders for this extension.
+The extension was originally planned to be tendered by September 2018 after receiving Thai Cabinet approval in July 2016, but was further delayed to the 2nd half of 2019.
+Tenders were further delayed until 2021 as the then-Transport Minister requested the new Department of Railways to investigate conducting PPP tenders for this extension.

+Finally, on 17 June 2025, the Thai Cabinet approved both the Phase II extension and the Phase III spur line to Siriraj, together with the three infill stations, under a single contract.
+The approved construction scope totals approximately 20.5 km.

+Bids for construction on the Phase II and Phase III extensions, and 3 infill stations, were finally opened until 29 December 2025, with winning bids announced by the MRTA in January 2026, budgeted at 14,720 million baht.
+Contracts are expected to be finalised in February/March 2026, with construction expected to last 36 months to February 2029 and a target to begin services in March 2029.

 Infill stations

-Two additional infill stations, Rama 6 bridge and Bang Kruay (EGAT) on either side of the Chao Praya river, were part of the original plans but deferred until ridership grew will be tendered as part of the 15 km Salaya western extension tender.
+Two additional infill stations, Rama VI Bridge and Bang Kruai (EGAT) on either side of the Chao Praya river, were part of the original plans but deferred until ridership grew.
+These stations, as well as Ban Chim Phli, were tendered as part of the Phase II and Phase III extensions under a single contract.